SXY09/DMER/README.md

 ```bash
 python Generative-based Data Augmentation.py
 ```

-2. Training the DMER Model: To train the model on the benchmark datasets, configure your paths in the config folder and run:
+2.Training the DMER Model: To train the model on the benchmark datasets, configure your paths in the config folder and run:
 ```bash
 python train.py
 ```